 Wilfred named his mother, Mary, as his sole legatee.
 So she received his effects that initially included £10 7s.
 7d; supplemented later with a War Gratuity of £6.
 10s.

-Walter was awarded the British and Victory Medals and the 1915 Star.
+Walter was posthumously awarded the 1915 Star, the British War and Victory Medals.

 Click on image to see magnified family tree